shabib9-git/traffic-sign-tutorial/challenges.md

 # Challenges

-Traffic sign recognition faces two main groups of challenges.

-## Technical Challenges
+## Technical challenges
-Systems must handle variation in scale, motion blur, low lighting, occlusion, and differences in sign appearance across regions.
+- Variation in scale and distance
+- Motion blur from moving cameras
+- Low lighting or glare
+- Occlusion by objects

-## Deployment Challenges
+## Deployment challenges
-The challenge is efficiency.
-Real-time detection on mobile devices or in vehicles requires models that are accurate but also lightweight and fast, without consuming too much power.
+- Real-time requirements
+- Efficiency and energy use on mobile devices
-Balancing accuracy with efficiency remains one of the hardest problems in this field.
+- Balancing accuracy with lightweight models

 ![Foggy Road](assets/images/foggy-road.jpg)
 *Figure: Road with poor visibility, a challenge for recognition systems.*